 - The primary purpose of a rain garden is to reduce runoff, so it should be placed in a location enabling the garden to collect water.

 Select only native plants (shrubs, perennials, and annuals) for your rain garden.
-Native plants control erosion by stabilizing soils and increase the recharge rate of water and will also filter any contaminants in the runoff before it enters the groundwater.
+Native plants can control erosion by stabilizing soils and increase the recharge rate of water and can also filter any contaminants in the runoff before it enters the groundwater.

 When installing a rain garden, you are not creating a pond; ideally, the garden should drain within 24 hours after a storm.

 How Does a Rain Garden Work?

 The principle of how rain gardens work is pretty simple.
 You have seen water run downhill before and have seen a puddle on a lawn slowly disappear.
 A rain garden creates a channel to an artificial depression or serves as an artificial depression, where water will be able to collect and enter the ground slowly.

 The rate at which water is absorbed is controlled by estimating the amount of runoff entering the rain garden.
 The amount of runoff determines the depth of the depression and the size of the rain garden.
 Absorption will be aided by adding native plants with deep root systems or amending the soil if it is not ideal.